gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    This specification do not allow usage of DTLS 1.2 renegotiation to avoid race conditions and corner cases in the interaction between the parallel DTLS connection mechanism and the keying of SCTP-AUTH.
-In addtion renegotiation is also disabled in implementation, as well as dealing with the epoch change reliable have similar or worse applicaiton impact.
+In addtion renegotiation is also disabled in some implementations, as well as dealing with the epoch change reliable have similar or worse applicaiton impact.

    This specification also recommends against using DTLS 1.3 KeyUpdate